-We’re about to go over 10 funny old sayings that people say wrong or get confused by.
+We’re about to go over 10 funny old sayings that people either say wrong or get confused by.
 We’ll start with the confusing ones first.
-If you’re also bewildered by some of these, maybe this can help clear things up.
+If you’re bewildered by some of these, maybe this will help clear things up.

 5 Funny Old Sayings That Confuse People

-Alright, here are 5 funny English sayings that make people scratch their heads.
+Alright, here are 5 funny sayings that make some people scratch their heads.

 #1 – You Can’t Have Your Cake and Eat It Too

-This expression is over 450 years old and it puzzles people because they don’t understand why they can’t have their cake and eat it too.
+This expression is over 450 years old and the reason it puzzles people is because they don’t understand why they can’t do both things—have their cake and eat it too.
 To understand this phrase better, try switching the words “have” and “eat” so that it says “you can’t eat your cake and have it too.”

 #2 – A Friend In Need Is a Friend Indeed